iCliniq Logo

 Also known as X-linked adrenoleukodystrophy, it is a hereditary condition that affects the nervous system and the adrenal gland.
 It damages the myelin sheath (wrapped around the nerve cells in the brain) and the adrenal cortex (that surrounds the adrenal gland), leading to neurological problems and adrenal insufficiency, respectively.

 The fundamental unit of the brain and the nervous system is the neuron; it sends and receives signals from and to the brain.
 It has three main parts- dendrites, an axon, and a cell body.
-A useful analogy is to think of the neuron as a tree.
-The cell body with its dendrites looks like the crown of the tree with its branches, the axon represents the trunk, and the axon terminal looks like the roots of the tree.
-The dendrites receive the nerve impulse, the cell body processes them, and the axon carries the processed information to the next neuron.
+A helpful analogy is to think of the neuron as a tree.
+The cell body with its dendrites looks like the tree's crown with its branches, the axon represents the trunk, and the axon terminal looks like the tree's roots.
+The dendrites receive the nerve impulses, the cell body processes them, and the axon carries the processed information to the next neuron.

-Bundles of axons combine to form the white matter in the brain and the cell body with its dendrites and form gray matter.
-The axons are coated with myelin which is a mixture of proteins and lipids; it insulates the axon while transmitting nerve impulses.
-Without myelin, the signals between the nerve cells are not transmitted properly and will lead to neurological symptoms.
+Bundles of axons combine to form the white matter in the brain, and the cell body, with its dendrites, forms gray matter.
+The axons are coated with myelin, a mixture of proteins and lipids; it insulates the axon while transmitting nerve impulses.
+Without myelin, the signals between the nerve cells are not transmitted properly, which leads to neurological symptoms.

 The adrenal glands are a pair of glands that sit on the top of each kidney and produce sex hormones, cortisol, etc., which are vital for health and proper development.
-The adrenal cortex is the outer layer of the cells of the adrenal glands; in some patients with ACLD, the adrenal cortex does not function properly, leading to adrenal insufficiency.
+The adrenal cortex is the outer layer of the adrenal glands' cells; in some patients with ACLD, the adrenal cortex does not function properly, leading to adrenal insufficiency.
 This leads to abnormalities in blood pressure, heart rate, sexual development, and reproduction.

 What Causes ACLD?

-• It is an X-linked recessive disorder that is caused due to mutations (changes) in the ABCD1 gene.
+• It is an X-linked recessive disorder caused by mutations (changes) in the ABCD1 gene.
 Because it is an X-linked disorder, males develop more serious complications than females.

-• X-linked inheritance means the genes causing the trait or the disorder are located in the X-chromosome.
-An X-linked recessive disorder means for the gene to actually express itself, the X chromosome present in the individual should always be recessive.
+• X-linked inheritance means the genes causing the trait or the disorder are on the X chromosome.
+An X-linked recessive disorder means that for the gene to express itself, the X chromosome present in the individual should always be recessive.

 • Females have 2 X chromosomes (XX), and males have 1Y and 1X chromosomes (XY).